Wyoming Water Quality at a Glance

 Know Your Water Source

 Contact your local water utility to request annual water quality reports and ask about PFAS testing results.
-Since EPA Region 8 oversees Wyoming water systems, you can also access compliance data through federal databases.
+You can also contact the Wyoming Department of Environmental Quality’s Water Quality Division for information about local water sources and quality monitoring.

 Support Infrastructure Investment